jefdaj/ortholang-demo/templates/tutorial_04_types.md

 time?
 (Python is famously bad at this)

 To catch errors the interpreter tags each thing (variable or expression) with a
-type: "number", "string", "blast hit table", etc. You can ask ShortCut the type of anything with the `:type` command.
+type: "number", "string", "blast hit table", etc. You can ask OrthoLang the type of anything with the `:type` command.
 For example, `:type "my string"` is `str` and `:type var4` (from the example above) is `num`.